lotcz/theSeed/doc/beehive.md

 BETA for friends
 ----------------

-- no lives, just max. health and healing
-- drop minerals one by one
 - wait some time before re-emitting pollen etc.
 - allow taking moving larvas etc.
-- when dropping mineral, split it
-- allow wearing a cap
+- no lives, just max. health and healing
 - production mode (exception handling and logging, hide all dev UI)
 - finish happy tune
 - add some music or ambient sounds to all levels